omitogunjesufemi/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-`10-top_score.sql` | A script that lists all records of the table of the database `11-best_store.sql` | A script that lists all records with a score >= 10 `12-no_cheating.sql` | A script that updates without id
+`10-top_score.sql` | A script that lists all records of the table of the database `11-best_store.sql` | A script that lists all records with a score >= 10 `12-no_cheating.sql` | A script that updates without id `13-change_class.sql` | A script that removes all records with a score <= 5 from the table to be displayed `14-average.sql` | A script that computes the score average of all records in the table